philwhiles/frettler/README.md

 > By using `--lefty` for this I have had to change the previous chord command option `--list` to `--which` instead.
 > Currently the `--lefty` option works with the `horizontal`, `vertical` and `chord` subcommands.

+> **UPDATE** Preset tunings
+>
+> Frettler has been able to support custom tunings from the get go, using the `--strings` option, and more recently, by setting the custom.properties of the `custom` instrument.
+> But now, Frettler supports a range of preset tunings, accessed using the `--tuning` option.
+>

 For posterity there is a change log [here](https://github.com/philwhiles/frettler/blob/master/CHANGELOG.md)